SherlockPsy/Life/TOTAL_PLAN.md

 7. Failure posture
 7.1 If request invalid:
 - HTTP 400
-- JSON:
+- JSON must include:
   - wrote: false
   - error: "invalid_request"

-8.2 If GEORGE block fails to write:
+7.2 If required GEORGE block fails to write:
 - HTTP 500
 - wrote: false
 - write nothing

-8.2 If REBECCA block fails:
+7.3 If optional REBECCA block fails:
-- Return only GEORGE block
+- Return only the GEORGE block
+- HTTP 200 is allowed (the write succeeded)
-- wrote: false
+- wrote: true

-9. Forbidden improvisations
+8. Forbidden improvisations
-- No system narration
+- No system narrator output
+- No director logic
+- No world facts at this milestone
-- No future writing
+- No guaranteed future outcomes
+- No “in N beats…” countdown hooks
-- No summaries as authoritative reality (summaries, if present, are non-authoritative reading aids derived from written text)
+- No summaries as authoritative reality (summaries may exist only as non-authoritative reading aids derived from written text)
-- No injected people
-- No world facts

 ================================================================================
 EXECUTION CANON — MILESTONE 2 — REBECCA CAN SPEAK WITHOUT YOU